cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 Power BI has a capability to publish reports and content to the web.
-This capability creates a publicly accessible web URL that does not require authentication or status as an Azure AD user to view it.
+This capability creates a publicly accessible web URL that does not require authentication or status as an Entra ID user to view it.
 While this may be needed for a specific use case or collaboration scenario, it is a best practice to keep this setting off by default to prevent unintended and potentially sensitive data exposure.